balopez83/Surface_Pro_3_Hackintosh/README.md

 ## *** NOTICE ***
 ### Do not update kexts labeled as "custom" manually, instead wait for an update.
-Kexts have been modified to support the Surface and generic kexts may break support.
+Kexts have been modified to support the Surface and generic kexts WILL break support.
 ### Upon first installation you must go to Settings and disable "Force Touch" in the trackpad settings for the Surface Trackpad to function properly
 ### Due to quirks in the Surface Pro 1/2/3 firmware, dual booting with Windows is problematic.
-Please see instructions in Chapter 5 [COMING SOON] detailing how to dual boot with Windows.
-### Secure boot: In order to boot with secure boot on a key must be registered otherwise secure boot must be turned on.
-Please see instructions in Chapter 10 [COMING SOON] to register the secure boot key and boot with secure boot turned on
+### Secure boot: In order to boot with secure boot on a key must be registered otherwise secure boot must be turned off.
+Please see instructions in Chapter 9 to register the secure boot key and boot with secure boot turned on
+### Touch works however you will need to tap the screen several times in a row until it registers (approx 10 times).
+Once registered it will work as expected until reboot.

 ## Surface Pro 3 Specifications: